ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 ![updating the characteristic](characteristic_98g.png)

-In our case, the characteristic seems to update each time the scale stabilizes after the measurement changes
+In our case, the characteristic seems to update each time the scale measurement changes

 In the history of this characteristic, we see 3 entries:

-1. The current value with darker font
+1. The most recent value with darker font
     1. `0xA522810B00A90187A10000D40300020001`
 2. The previous value in the lighter font in the middle:
     1. `0xA522800B00AA0187A10000D40300020001`